Psychiatry Residency

 About

-The program provides a balanced, diverse, theoretical orientation and offers training in a variety of therapeutic approaches.
-Because of the multiethnic population of Hawaii, the program is particularly interested in the cultural aspects of human behavior, psychopathology and psychiatric practice.
-The program emphasizes the recognition and analysis of disparities in healthcare including mental health and addressing these inequalities.
+The program provides a balanced and theoretical orientation and offers training in a variety of therapeutic approaches.
+Because of the multiethnic population of Hawai‘i, the program is particularly interested in the cultural aspects of human behavior, psychopathology and psychiatric practice.
+The program emphasizes the recognition and analysis of disparities in healthcare, including mental health, and addressing them.

 The first year focuses on a combination of psychiatry, neurology and internal medicine and is followed by three years of concentrated psychiatric training.
 Residents receive a broad supervised clinical experience in the practice of contemporary psychiatry, as well as structured teaching.
 Individual supervision, didactic seminars, rounds and case conferences are the primary techniques used to convey knowledge, clinical skills and the professional attitudes appropriate for a psychiatrist.